joshengert/tinydj/README.md

 # Plans/Goals

-- As close to the size of a credit card as possible (currently correct width)
+- ~~As close to the size of a credit card as possible~~ DONE
 - Control most major DJ software, such as [Rekordbox](https://rekordbox.com/en/), [Serato](https://serato.com/) and [DJay Pro](https://www.algoriddim.com/djay-ios) for iOS for a portable real-life use case.
+- Remove need for Arduino

 # Parts Needed
 - 1 x TinyDJ PCB